Papillion La Vista Arts Network

 Anna Howard graduated from Hastings College with a bachelor's degree in Education and a Christian Ministries minor with an elementary endorsement K-8 and theater 7-12.

-She is currently working at Gretna United Methodist Church as their Education Director.
+She is currently working at St. Thomas Lutheran Church as their Children's Ministries Director.

-Anna has been apart of the Papillion La Vista Arts Network (PLAN) from it’s inception, first performing then working wherever she was needed.
+Anna has been a part of the Papillion La Vista Arts Network (PLAN) from its inception, first performing, then working wherever she was needed.
 She directs, stage manages, constructs props, costumes, and choreographs.
 She currently directs the winter plays.
 She adapted the script for Snow Queen and wrote Tales of Malawi from African Folk tales.
-Each year Anna is excited to see old and new cast members grow and have fun durning rehearsals and performances.
+Each year, Anna is excited to see old and new cast members grow and have fun during rehearsals and performances.

 Kaitlan is also a proud wife and mom of two humans and two kitties.